AnarchDevelopment/AzyreDll/SECURITY.md

 ## Supported Versions

-Security updates are provided for the latest stable version of AegleDllMSVC.
+Security updates are provided for the latest stable version of Aegleseeker.

 | Version | Supported |
 |-|-|